Democratic Republic of the Congo elects president amid fears over clean elections

 Voter Raymond Yuma, in the capital, Kinshasa, said he was voting for hope.
 “When you get up in the morning you expect good things, good work, and I want security,” Yuma said, sitting on a bench with three other people as they waited for the doors to open.
 None of his voting cards were legible.

 “The voters shown on the list at the police station are less than those who are standing in line.
-I can’t find my name on the list, and this could cause altercations here because I also want to vote,” said Jules Kambale at a voting center in Goma.
+I can’t find my name on the list, and this might cause altercations here because I also want to vote,” said Jules Kambale at a voting center in Goma.

 As the delay lengthened, people began to become agitated and argue, especially in the capital.

 On the eve of the vote, some voting centers in Kinshasa told Associated Press reporters that they were still waiting to receive materials.
-Thousands of centers, especially in remote areas, could still be without the necessary material on Wednesday.
+Thousands of centers, especially in remote areas, might still be without the necessary material on Wednesday.

 A major concern was that the ink on the voting cards has deteriorated and many are illegible.
-That meant some people could be turned away at voting centers.
+That meant some people might be turned away at voting centers.
 Additionally, voter registration had not passed a proper audit.

 The winner needs a majority of votes to win in the first round.